telerik/fiddler-jam-docs/portal/portal.md

 ### Trial Plan

-Activate the trial plan to test Fiddler Jam portal for 30 days.
-During the trial period the quotas for [the Business plan](#business-plan) will be effective.
+Activate the trial plan to test the Fiddler Jam portal for 30 days.
+The trial period applies the quotas for [the Business plan](#business-plan)